jessie20022/cmsc320finalproject/README.md

 print("CMSC Courses count: " + str(len(cmsc_avg_gpa2)) + " or " + "KNES Courses count: " + str(len(knes_avg_gpa)))
 cmsc_avg_gpa2
 ```

+Additionally, we check the variances of the computer sciences and kinesiology average GPAs to see if they are equal enough

 ```
 print(np.var(cmsc_avg_gpa2), np.var(knes_avg_gpa))